spotlightpa/poor-richard/content/news/2022-11-16-SPLHOUSECONTFINAL.md

 HARRISBURG — Democrats have won control of the Pennsylvania state House for the first time in more than a decade, but it’s still unclear exactly how big their margin over Republicans will be.

-State Rep. Todd Stephens (R., Montgomery) conceded his race in the 151st District on Thursday, more than a week after Election Day, Democrat Melissa Cerrato’s campaign told Spotlight PA.
+State Rep. Todd Stephens (R., Montgomery) conceded his race in the 151st District to Democrat Melissa Cerrato on Thursday, more than a week after Election Day.

+“Though I am disappointed that I won’t be returning to Harrisburg to serve the community where I was born, raised, and am raising my family, I am proud of my accomplishments,” Stephens wrote on <a href="https://www.facebook.com/ToddStephensPA/posts/pfbid0Z7jp1eFfMDgtCapLkqXJsF2eiPfGTNHVNNPswpUMn9PHvV1fkwfiXBbQHiB6jgorl" target="_blank">Facebook</a>.
+“I’ll certainly look back at my time as your State Representative with pride.”

 The Associated Press had already called 101 races for Democrats and 100 for Republicans in the 203-member chamber.
 The AP calls races when it can find no mathematical path for losing candidates to win based on outstanding votes.